vitaly-t/custom-string-formatter/README.md

 Because `this` references the parameter object, its use with nested properties is also valid - `${this.propA.propB}`, though it may not have a practical need, as use of `this` in this case is superfluous.

+## Safety Checks

+#### Property-name safety

+The parser requires that any referenced property exists, or else it will throw `Property "propName" does not exist`.
+This is to help with detection of using invalid property names.

+If a property is missing, it must be set to `undefined` before it can be referenced from a string, to avoid the error.

+#### Filter-name safety

+When using an unknown filter, the parser will throw `Filter "filterName" not recognized`, to help with detection of using invalid filter names.